 - When one or both parties have incomes which exceed $250,000

 Attorney Barbara Nason can help you to determine what factors may be important in determining the appropriate child support amount.
-Contact Barbara to schedule an initial consultation.
+Contact Attorney Barbara Nason at 781-253-2070 for an initial consultation.